-The 2019 36,000 metre drill program was completed in July 2019.
-The program took into consideration the additional 209 mineral claims from Emgold, and was carried out in two phases, designed to derisk and expand upon the already significant mineral resource defined by the Company in November 2018.
+In 2019, the Company completed a 36,000-metre drill program which took into consideration the additional 209 mineral claims from Emgold and was designed to de-risk and expand upon the already significant mineral resource defined by the Company in November 2018.
 The program aimed to continue expanding the potential pit-constrained mineral resources near-surface, and also confirm and expand down dip and strike extensions of historic mineralization below the former producing Troilus mine.

-Results from Z87 South clearly demonstrate a mineral continuity that extends south beyond the limit of Z87.
-The 2019 drill targets in Z87 South successfully broadened mineralization over 600 metres along strike and over 350 metres down dip, and management believes there remains excellent potential for further growth based on favourable geology, geophysics and lack of drill density.
+Results from Z87 South clearly demonstrated a mineral continuity that extends south beyond the limit of Z87.
+The 2019 drill targets in Z87 South successfully broadened mineralization over 600 metres along strike and over 350 metres down dip.
 The discovery of this mineralized extension is a result of the Company's new understanding of the structural influence on mineralization across the deposit and the regional trend.
 Based on measurements taken on outcrops and in the mined pit-constrained walls, the Company directed drilling further to the west with the intention of targeting a mineralized zone that it suspected historic drilling may have missed.